carbon-language/carbon-lang/explorer/README.md

 Please refer to
 [Fuzzer documentation](https://github.com/carbon-language/carbon-lang/blob/trunk/explorer/fuzzing/README.md).

-## Trace Program Execution
+## Explorer's Trace Output

+Explorer's Trace Output refers to a detailed record of program phases and their internal processes a program goes through when executed using the `explorer`, it also records things like changes in memory and action stack that describes the state of the program.

-When tracing is turned on (using the `--trace_file=...` option or `.verbose` target), `explorer` prints the state of the program and each step that is performed during execution.
+Tracing can be turned on (using the `--trace_file=...` option or `.verbose` target).

+By default, `explorer` prints the state of the program and each step that is performed during execution for the file containing the main function when tracing is enabled, tracing for different phases and file contexts can be selected using filtering that is explained below.

 Printing directly to the standard output using the `--trace_file` option is supported by passing `-` in place of a filepath (`--trace_file=-`).

+### Filtering of the trace

+Trace output can be filtered based on either program phase or file context.

-Trace output can be customized by selecting program phases and file contexts for which tracing should be enabled.
+Trace output can be filtered by selecting program phases and file contexts for which tracing should be enabled.
 The `-trace_phase=...` option is used to select program phases, while the `-trace_file_context=...` option is used to select file contexts.